 Thematic maps

-First, we extract the coordinates of the city center of Granada using mapSpain:
+First, we extract the coordinates of Granada’s city center using mapSpain:

 library(dplyr)